Angola Prison Rodeo

-The Angola Prison Rodeo, staged at the Louisiana State Penitentiary, is the longest running prison rodeo in the United States.
+The Angola Prison Rodeo, staged at the Louisiana State Penitentiary since 1965, is the longest running prison rodeo in the United States.

 It is held on one weekend in April and on every Sunday in October.
 On each occasion, thousands of visitors enter the prison complex.
 Various prisoner organizations sell food at concession stands.
 Many of the prisoners use family recipes to craft the concession stand food.
 Prison guards conduct the financial transactions at the Angola Rodeo.

 As part of the prison rodeo, there is a semiannual Arts and Crafts Festival.
 Prisoners make handmade work.
 Melissa Schrift, author of Angola Prison Art: Captivity, Creativity, and Consumerism, wrote that "In addition to introducing innovations into vernacular prison art forms, Angola inmates find enormous value in creating works that embody or mimic the everyday images and goods so readily available in the outside world."

 The rodeo raises funds for religious educational programs for prisoners.
-As of 2013 each spring rodeo raises $450,000.
+As of 2013, each spring rodeo raises $450,000.
 The rodeo's slogan is "the wildest show in the South".

 History

 The idea of the rodeo was born in 1964.
 The Rodeo, a collaboration between prisoners and prison employees, began in 1965.
 Cathy Fontenot, the Assistant Warden, said that originally prisoners and staff backed pickup trucks into a field "and would go out there and play around on horses."
 Both horses and cattle are bred and raised at the prison.
 The horses are used by trustees to supervise field work, and the cattle are raised for sale as beef.

-In 1967 LSP opened the Rodeo to outside spectators.
+In 1967, LSP opened the Rodeo to outside spectators.
 Over the years, LSP erected bleachers and adopted the rules of the Professional Rodeo Cowboys Association.
 In addition the administration added an Arts and Crafts festival, and added stock animals and rodeo clowns.
 The current 10,000-person stadium opened in 2000.

 Inmate Jack Favor, a former rodeo star from Texas, worked to establish the rodeo.
 He was wrongly convicted of two murders in Bossier Parish and sentenced to life at Angola.
 He sought to instill self-discipline in the prisoners and formed a chapter of the Fellowship of Christian Athletes.
 Prison authorities permitted Favor to travel across the state to promote the event.
 Favor earmarked funds raised through the rodeo to finance emergency trips for inmates, under guard.

 The rodeo is still operating and is the oldest prison rodeo in the United States; the Texas Prison Rodeo started in 1931 but was closed in 1986.

-The prison rodeo went on hiatus in 2020.
+The prison rodeo went on hiatus in 2020 prompted by the COVID-19 pandemic.
+The rodeo reopened in April 2022.